jdupak/cv/main.typ

         end: "11/2022",
         title: "Collaborator/Developer",
         content: [
-	        Developement of QtRVSim, computer architecture simulator for education, and its presentation on various conferences and meetings
+	        Development of QtRVSim, computer architecture simulator for education, and its presentation on various conferences and meetings
         ]
     ),
     (
-        start: "9/2020",
+        start: "09/2020",
-        end: "present",
+        end: "01/2021",
         title: "Tutor",
         note: "Problem Solving and other Games",
-        location: "Faculty of Electrical Enginnering, CTU in Prague",
+        location: "Faculty of Electrical Engineering, CTU in Prague",
         content: [
-            Additional consultation for first year bachelor students ]
+        ]
     ),
     (